-Check the websites for hours because they tend to vary day-to-day and seasonally.Â
+Check the websites for hours, because they vary day-to-day.
+Summer and holiday hours differ, too.Â

 Rockin’ Jump (Concord)